Katie Pleming

 Co-authored with Jasmine Cooper: Introduction to ‘Thinking Care in the Twenty-First Century’, co-edited with Jasmine Cooper, special issue of Paragraph, Vol. 48, No. 2 (July 2025)

-‘Bearing witness through sound: the migrant crisis in the films of Mati Diop’, ‘Women and activism in the Francophone world’, ed. by Véronique Desnain and Caroline Verdier, special issue of Nottingham French Studies (forthcoming)
+‘Bearing witness through sound: the migrant crisis in the films of Mati Diop’, ‘Women and activism in the Francophone world’, ed. by Véronique Desnain and Caroline Verdier, special issue of Nottingham French Studies (2025)

 ‘L’amour se dit dans un regard’?
 Immigration, visibility and representation in Marguerite Duras’s Les Mains négatives and Alice Diop’s Nous’, Modern and Contemporary France, published online 14 Sep 2023